 Circumcision is a safe procedure.
-For adult men, it is usually performed on an outpatient basis with local or regional anesthesia.
+For adults, it is usually performed on an outpatient basis with local or regional anesthesia.
 The health care professional (often a urologist) will inject anesthetic around the base of the penis to numb the entire genital region.
 Once the area is numbed, the foreskin covering the glans is removed, usually by electrocautery.
 Stitches close the area from which the skin has been removed, and the penis is wrapped in gauze bandages that are typically left in place for the first 24 to 48 hours after the procedure.
-Barring any complications, a man can go back to his normal routine within a day or two after circumcision, but needs to refrain from all sexual activity, including masturbation, for four to six weeks, since erection can dislodge the stitches and interfere with healing.
+Barring any complications, resuming a normal routine is usually possible within a day or two after circumcision, but refraining from all sexual activity may be advised, including masturbation, for four to six weeks, since erection can dislodge the stitches and interfere with healing.

 Potential complications of adult circumcision include infection, bleeding or bruising, the removal of too much or too little skin, or dissatisfaction with penile appearance.
 In addition, some men who've been circumcised as adults report altered sexual feeling, including decreased penile sensitivity and changes in sexual response and arousal patterns.
 You might want to think about how changes in the appearance and/or sensitivity of your penis could affect you before choosing to be circumcised.

-Men are often circumcised for religious, social, or cosmetic reasons.
-Some believe that circumcised penises are easier to clean or are more appealing to potential sexual partners, and can decrease cervical cancer risk in women who have sex with "cut" men.
-Adult men also might become circumcised for medical reasons; for example:
+Circumcision is often done for religious, social, or cosmetic reasons.
+Some believe that circumcised penises are easier to clean or are more appealing to potential sexual partners, and can decrease cervical cancer risk in females who have sex with "cut" males.
+Adults also might become circumcised for medical reasons; for example:

 If you would like to pursue a circumcision, a good place to start is with your health care provider.
-Students at Columbia can call x4-2284 or log on to Open Communicator to make an appointment.
-As with any medical procedure, it's important to talk candidly with your health care provider about the potential benefits and possible complications to the procedure before you make your decision.Alice!
+As with any medical procedure, it's a good idea to talk candidly with your provider about the potential benefits and possible complications to the procedure before you make your decision.Alice!